Climate-Invariant Machine Learning: Introduction

-We keep the overall structure of the mapping $\boldsymbol{x}\mapsto \boldsymbol{y}$ fixed throughout the manuscript and aim to predict $\boldsymbol{y} $ as accurately as possible in training and generalization climates.
-Note that this mapping makes implicit assumptions based on successful past attempts \citep{rasp2018deep,mooers2021assessing}, including locality in horizontal space and time (outputs only depend on inputs in the same atmospheric column at the same time step) and determinism (only one possible output vector for a given input vector).
-For simplicity, we do not predict changes in cloud liquid water and ice and exclude cloud water and greenhouse gases other than water vapor from the input vector $\boldsymbol{x}$.
+In mathematical terms, our goal is to build a climate-invariant mapping between the input vector $\boldsymbol{x} $ representing the large-scale ($\approx$100km) climate state and the output vector $\boldsymbol{y} $ grouping large-scale thermodynamic tendencies due to explicitly-resolved convection and parameterized radiative transfer and turbulent mixing at the $\sim $1km-scale (see SM B1 for details).
+We keep the overall structure of the mapping $\boldsymbol{x}\mapsto \boldsymbol{y}$ fixed throughout the manuscript and aim to predict $\boldsymbol{y} $ as accurately as possible in training and generalization climates (out-of-distribution prediction).
+Note that this mapping makes some implicit assumptions based on successful past work \cite{rasp2018deep,mooers2021assessing}, including locality in horizontal space and time (outputs only depend on inputs in the same atmospheric column at the same time step) and determinism (only one possible output vector for a given input vector).
+We include cloud radiative effects in all heating terms (total heating $\boldsymbol{\dot{T}} $, longwave heating $\boldsymbol{\mathrm{lw}} $, and shortwave heating $\boldsymbol{\mathrm{sw}} $), but for simplicity do not predict changes in cloud liquid water and ice, and exclude cloud water and greenhouse gases other than water vapor $\boldsymbol{q_v} $ from the input vector $\boldsymbol{x}$.

-After introducing the climate simulations and training/validation/test split (``Data’’ Section), we define the ``climate invariant'' mapping and physical input/output rescalings (``Theory’’ Section), and demonstrate and explain their ability to generalize (``Results’’ Section) before concluding.
-We refer the reader to the Supplementary Information (SI) for data availability (SI A), additional derivations and descriptions of the physical rescalings (SI B), the implementation of our ML framework (SI C), and additional results (SI D).
+After introducing the climate simulations and training/validation/test split (Section~\ref{sec:Data}), we define the climate invariant mapping and feature transformations (Section~\ref{sec:Theory}), and demonstrate and explain their ability to generalize (Section~\ref{sec:results}) before concluding.
+We refer the reader to the Supplementary Materials (SM) for data availability (SM A), additional derivations and descriptions of the mapping and physical transformations (SM B), the implementation of our ML framework (SM C), and additional results (SM D).